Hijack the Seas: Tsunami

 “I’ll take it.”
 Pritkin’s speculation was better than most people’s certainty.

-“But were they absent?” because he was right.
+“But were they absent?”
+I asked because he was right.
 Earth or even Faerie wasn’t the point of all this.
-We were just the staging ground for the invasion of the hells the gods wanted, because that was where their real prey lay.
-The ones with millennia of stored up power that could satisfy even a god’s appetite.
+We were just the staging ground for the invasion of the hells the gods wanted because that was where their real prey lay.
+The ones with millennia of stored-up power that could satisfy even a divine appetite.

 “I know them,” Pritkin said flatly.
-“They’re not cowards, but they’re not stupid, either, and they’ve fought this war before.
+“The demon lords are not cowards, but they’re not stupid, either, and they’ve fought this war before.
 And they rarely have to be taught the same lesson twice.

-“They would scatter and disperse as soon as the gods returned, while they were busy taking out their vengeance on Earth and Faerie.
-They’d head to the far reaches of our realm, possibly even beyond them, and they would stay there.
+“They would scatter as soon as the gods returned and were busy taking vengeance on Earth and Faerie.
+They’d head to the far reaches of our realm, possibly even beyond them, and stay there.
 Some plotting revenge, others hoping for better days.
 But what they would not do is to come here or anywhere near here.”

 “And the gods were starved when they arrived,” I said, thinking it through.
 “And there were a lot of them.
 So they probably got what they barely considered a meal before the buffet closed.
 Leaving them what?
 Fighting over scraps?”